jbmoorhouse/pybees/README.md

 res = sbc.optimize(levy)
 ```

-This operation returns a `scipy.optimize.optimize.OptimizeResult`.
+This operation returns a `scipy.optimize.optimize.OptimizeResult`. `fun` represents the value of the objective function (lowest point). `nit` represents the number of iterations taken. `x` represents the coordinates of the value found for the objective function.

 ```
 >>> res